 Set Overtime Goals & Monitor Them Daily

 Many providers rely on historical data to manage overtime which is often ineffective.
 Instead, be proactive against overtime by setting realistic overtime goals and monitoring to them daily.
-A scheduling software equipped with predictive analytics, can help you see overtime before it happens, so you can make adjustments.
+Staff scheduling software equipped with predictive analytics, can help you see overtime before it happens, so you can make adjustments.
 Additionally, never include overtime in your master schedule or a newly posted schedule.
 Instead, allow staff to request any remaining shifts, prioritizing assignment of those shifts based on who is least at risk for incurring overtime.

 Reduce Reliance On Agency Workers